TrEnv-X: Transparently Share Serverless Execution Environments Across Different Functions and Nodes: Extending the Design to VM-Based Agent Execution

 \subsection{Page Cache Mitigation}

 To address the issue of page cache duplication, we reexamine the storage architecture.
-As discussed in \S\ref{sec:agent-vm-challenge}, the virtiofs-based design in RunD is incompatible with copy-on-write memory sharing on CXL, due to its reliance on a separate filesystem emulation daemon and shared memory communication.
-In contrast, \systemname employs the same block device model as Firecracker, allowing storage emulation to be integrated within the hypervisor itself and removing the need for shared memory.
+As discussed in \S\ref{sec:agent-vm-challenge}, the virtiofs-based design in RunD is incompatible with copy-on-write memory sharing on CXL. \systemname employs the same block device model as Firecracker, allowing storage emulation to be integrated within the hypervisor itself and removing the need for shared memory.
 To bypass the guest page cache, we use the virtio-pmem device, a virtualized, byte-addressable persistent memory.
 However, simply assigning a dedicated virtio-pmem device to each VM introduces two drawbacks.
 First, each device occupies substantial host storage (typically tens of gigabytes), as it must store the full VM filesystem.
 Second, since Linux maintains the page cache at the file level, identical files across different devices result in \emph{duplicated host page caches}.

 To overcome this, \systemname employs a union filesystem strategy, illustrated in Figure \ref{fig:vm-fs}.
 Each VM is provisioned with two types of storage devices: a read-only base device containing shared files (e.g., libc, browsers), and a writable device for recording per-VM file modifications.
 The base device is shared among all VMs and mapped as a read-only virtio-pmem device, ensuring a single copy is cached in the host and bypassing the guest page cache.
 The writable device is exclusive to each VM and opened with the \texttt{O\_DIRECT} flag in the hypervisor, thereby avoiding host page cache duplication.
 These two types of devices are combined using a union filesystem (e.g., overlayfs) within the guest, enabling efficient storage isolation and compatibility with the copy-on-write.